Chart Color Schemes

 Educational attainment in Yarra Junction aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 14.7%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 10.0%, followed by graduate diplomas (2.4%) and postgraduate qualifications (2.3%).
-Vocational credentials are prominent, with 44.2% of residents aged 15+ holding them - advanced diplomas at 11.3% and certificates at 32.9%.
+Vocational credentials are prevalent, with 44.2% of residents aged 15 and above holding them – advanced diplomas at 11.3% and certificates at 32.9%.
 Educational participation is high, with 28.3% of residents currently enrolled in formal education: 12.0% in primary, 8.5% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education